webfactory/WebfactoryIcuTranslationBundle/Resources/doc/index.rst

 New Translation Features
 ========================

-Messages become more powerful and provide features like translations depending on certain conditions.

-These new features are fully optional: There is still no difference when using simple translations.
-If needed, advanced features may be used.
+Using the `International Components for Unicode project <http://site.icu-project.org/>`_'s standard message format, the ICU Translation Bundle enhances the `Symfony translation component <http://symfony.com/doc/current/components/translation/index.html>`_ with arbitrary and nested conditions, as well as easy-to-use localized number and date formatting.
+The enhancement is non-invasive, i.e. you don't have to touch your former messages, they'll still work as usual.

-The following sections will provide a brief introduction into the new translation message features.
+The following will introduce you to the new translation message features and format.

 Conditions